 Penalty: a fine of $10 000.

-Division 4 — Offences relating to IBCs and certain other packaging
+Division 4 — Offences relating to general packaging

-Subdivision 1 — Offences relating to IBCs
+[Heading inserted in Gazette 22 Jun 2010 p.
+2724.]

+62. Term used: general packaging

+In this Division —

+general packaging means all packaging other than demountable tanks, portable tanks, MEGCs, bulk containers, freight containers, tanks on tank vehicles and overpacks.

+[Regulation 62 inserted in Gazette 22 Jun 2010 p.
+2724.]

-62. Duty on consignors
+63. Duty on consignors

-(1) A person must not consign dangerous goods for transport in an IBC provided by the person if the IBC —

-(a) is unsuitable for the transport of the goods; or

-(b) has not been packed in accordance with any relevant provision in the ADG Code Part 4.

-(2) A person must not consign dangerous goods for transport in an IBC provided by someone else if the person knows, or ought reasonably to know, that the IBC —
+A person must not consign dangerous goods for transport in any general packaging if the person knows, or ought reasonably to know, that —

-(a) is unsuitable for the transport of the goods; or
+(a) the packaging is unsuitable for the transport of the goods; or

-(b) has not been packed in accordance with any relevant provision in the ADG Code Part 4.
+(b) the goods have not been packed in the packaging in accordance with any relevant provision of the ADG Code Part 4.

-Penalty: a fine of $ 10 000.
+Penalty: a fine of $10 000.

+[Regulation 63 inserted in Gazette 22 Jun 2010 p.
+2724.]

-63. Duty on loaders
+64. Duty on packers

-A person must not load dangerous goods in an IBC for transport if the person knows, or ought reasonably to know, that the IBC —

-(a) is unsuitable for the transport of the goods; or
+(1) A person must not pack dangerous goods for transport in any general packaging if the person knows, or ought reasonably to know, that the packaging is unsuitable for the transport of the goods.

-(b) has not been packed in accordance with any relevant provision in the ADG Code Part 4.
+(2) A person must not pack dangerous goods for transport in any general packaging in a way that the person knows, or ought reasonably to know, does not comply with any relevant provision of the ADG Code Part 4.

 Penalty: a fine of $5 000.

+[Regulation 64 inserted in Gazette 22 Jun 2010 p.
+2724.]

+65. Duty on loaders

+A person must not load dangerous goods that are in any general packaging on to a vehicle for transport if the person knows, or ought reasonably to know, that the packaging is damaged or defective to the extent that it is not safe to use to transport the goods.

+Penalty: a fine of $5 000.

+[Regulation 65 inserted in Gazette 22 Jun 2010 p.
+2725.]

-64. Duty on prime contractors and rail operators
+66. Duty on prime contractors and rail operators

-A prime contractor or rail operator must not transport dangerous goods in an IBC if the prime contractor or rail operator knows, or ought reasonably to know, that the IBC —

-(a) is unsuitable for the transport of the goods; or
+A prime contractor or rail operator must not transport dangerous goods in any general packaging if the prime contractor or rail operator knows, or ought reasonably to know, that the packaging is damaged or defective to the extent that it is not safe to use to transport the goods.

-(b) has not been packed or loaded in accordance with any relevant provision in the ADG Code Part 4.

 Penalty: a fine of $10 000.

+[Regulation 66 inserted in Gazette 22 Jun 2010 p.
+2725.]

-65. Duty on drivers
+67. Duty on drivers

-A person must not drive a road vehicle transporting dangerous goods in an IBC if the person knows, or ought reasonably to know, that the IBC —

-(a) is unsuitable for the transport of the goods; or
+A person must not drive a road vehicle transporting dangerous goods in any general packaging if the person knows, or ought reasonably to know, that the packaging is damaged or defective to the extent that it is not safe to use to transport the goods by road.

-(b) has not been packed or loaded in accordance with any relevant provision in the ADG Code Part 4.

 Penalty: a fine of $5 000.

+[Regulation 67 inserted in Gazette 22 Jun 2010 p.
+2725.]

-Subdivision 2 — Offences relating to other packaging
+Division 5 — Offences relating to other packaging

-66. Meaning of “other packaging” in this Subdivision
+[Heading inserted in Gazette 22 Jun 2010 p.
+2725.]

+68. Term used: other packaging

-In this Subdivision —
+In this Division —

-other packaging means all packaging other than IBCs, MEGCs, portable tanks, bulk containers, freight containers, tanks on tank vehicles and overpacks.
+other packaging means demountable tanks, portable tanks, MEGCs, bulk containers, freight containers and tanks on tank vehicles.